Guardsquare/flutter-re-demo/README.md

 ## Overview

-This repository contains the files you need to reproduce our experiments on Flutter reverse engineering.
+This repository contains the files you need to reproduce our experiments on the feasibility of Flutter app reverse engineering.

 You can find the non-obfuscated and obfuscated version of the [NyaNya Rocket!](https://github.com/CaramelDunes/nyanya_rocket) Flutter game that we used in our experiments.